English language requirements for postgraduate researchers

 - School of Sociology and Social Policy

-The School of Law requires an IELTS of 6.5 overall with at least 6.5 in reading and listening and at least 6.0 in writing and speaking.
+- The School of Law requires an IELTS of 7.0 overall with no less than 6.5 in any component.

 Alternative qualifications and further information

-The English language booklet provides information and on minimum standards of English language and other accepted qualifications, approved on a University-wide basis by the Graduate Board.
-Please contact Postgraduate Research and Operations if you have any questions that are not covered in this booklet.
+The Research Postgraduate Admissions Policy provides information and on minimum standards of English language and other accepted qualifications, approved on a University-wide basis by the Graduate Board.
+Please contact Doctoral College Admissions if you have any questions that are not covered in the policy.

 Applicants who do not meet the English language requirement